eijnewe/match-match/README.md

 # MATCH-MATCH Game by WARJ
 ## Project Structure
 ### Planning Stage
 During the planning stage, we got together to brain storm about what kind of app we would like to build.
-During this session, we also had to take into account what we believed we could achieve in the four weeks we had to our disposal.
+During this session, we also had to take into account what we believed we could achieve in the four weeks we had at our disposal.

 ![Brain Storm Board](/public/ReadMeImg%20(6).png)